 This page highlights specific resources that support a variety of identity groups.
 This is by no means an exhaustive list, and we are consistently working to add to these helpful resources.
 Please note that some of the links lead you to other College and University career websites to provide a well-rounded source of information.
 We do not take ownership or responsibility for any of the material posted on second-party sources, but do hope that the information is useful to you.

 Please note: We highly recommend that each student utilizing the following resources conducts research and uses caution when conducting a job search.
-Please check with your Career Coach if you have questions or need assistance navigating this process.
 It is important to note that our positions within hireHornets, powered by CCN, are great options for all students, however the job search engines below have been cultivated specifically for those identity groups.

 To better serve our LGBTQ+ students, we have collected a number of resources to guide their career journey.
 The below information is a collection of job search engines, pro-LGBTQ+ organizations, and news articles for LGBTQ+ students to consider while conducting their job search.

 - College Guide for LGBTQ+ Students | Maryville Online

 The “College Guide for LGBTQ Students” provides information for students transitioning to a college.
 Find information on LGBTQ+ statistics, financial aid resources, legal rights, and tips on choosing the correct college.

 - Human Rights Campaign

 “The Human Rights Campaign represents a force of more than 3 million members and supporters nationwide.
 As the largest national lesbian, gay, bisexual, transgender and queer civil rights organization, HRC envisions a world where LGBTQ people are ensured of their basic equal rights, and can be open, honest and safe at home, at work and in the community.”